 ‘Partnering to Advance Human Health’

-The Almac Group is an established contract development and manufacturing organization that provides an extensive range of integrated services to over 600 companies globally within the pharmaceutical and biotech sectors.
+The Almac Group is an established contract development and manufacturing organisation that provides an extensive range of integrated services to over 600 companies globally within the pharmaceutical and biotech sectors.
 The services range from R&D, biomarker discovery and development, API manufacture, formulation development, clinical trial supply, IXRS® technology (IVRS/IWRS) through to commercial-scale manufacture.

-The international company is a privately owned organization that has organically grown over 40 years and now employs in excess of 4,000 highly skilled personnel.
+The international company is a privately owned organisation that has organically grown over 40 years and now employs in excess of 4,000 highly skilled personnel.
 Almac is headquartered in Craigavon, Northern Ireland with operations across the US (Pennsylvania, North Carolina and California) and in Asia (Singapore and Tokyo).

 About Helomics® Corporation

 Helomics® is a comprehensive personalized healthcare company, bringing the next generation of diagnostics to the oncology field.
 Helomics is dedicated to improving patient outcomes by providing a comprehensive personalized tumor profile utilizing a proprietary set of laboratory platforms that leverage both live and fixed cellular analysis to allow physicians to personally characterize malignant tumors.
 Helomics’ novel molecular and cellular markers and bioinformatics services are designed to support treatment decisions by providing vital information based on the specific biological processes of each individual’s cancer.

 Helomics is headquartered in Pittsburgh, Pennsylvania where the company maintains two CLIA-certified laboratories.
 For more information please visit: www.helomics.com.